-Experience a region unrivaled in natural beauty as you set sail on a one-of-a-kind Nordic expedition.
+Experience a region unrivaled in natural beauty as you set sail on a one-of-a-kind Nordic small ship cruise.
 Nature takes center stage as you traverse vivid sapphire fjords aboard recently remodeled Hurtigruten vessels, experiencing treasured Nordic cultures and discovering unspoiled fishing villages along the way.
 From Bergen’s historic harbor district (a UNESCO World Heritage Site) to medieval Trondheim, you’ll explore the gems of each new destination on seven Vantage-exclusive excursions.
 What’s more, you’ll be accompanied by Hurtigruten’s new onboard expert Expedition Team, who will help guide your cultural and adventure discoveries on shore and on board, complementing the services of your expert Adventure Leader.

 Whether you’re surrounded by the explosion of life during springtime's arctic awakening, the midnight sun of the summer months, or the rich colors of the fall, you'll witness remarkable beauty year-round.
 In early or later months, Northern Lights often shimmer across the night sky.
-Traveling solo?
-You'll find Single Supplement-free cabins available on every departure of this remarkable voyage, but they're first come, first serve, so reserve yours today!
-Join us on this top-rated small ship cruise and discover the ever-changing panorama that makes this enchanting country so unforgettable.
+Dreaming of solo travel?
+You'll find Single Supplement-free cabins available on every departure of this remarkable river cruise voyage, but they're first come, first serve, so reserve yours today!
+Join us on this top-rated Scandinavian cruise and discover the ever-changing panorama that makes this enchanting country so unforgettable.

 Depart home for Bergen, Norway